 The maximum penalty available for animal cruelty in England and Wales is 6 months in jail for these offences, and/or an unlimited fine and/or a ban on keeping animals.
-In Scotland, under the Animal Health and Welfare (Scotland) Act 2006, the maximum penalty is 1 year.
-In Northern Ireland, under the Welfare of Animals Act (Northern Ireland) 2011, the maximum penalty is 5 years.

 The chart below shows the maximum custodial penalties provided for in law for animal cruelty in 100 jurisdictions around the world.
 These include:

 The penalties shown are for the most serious cases of animal cruelty, such as intentionally torturing an animal, causing it serious injury or death.

 Of the 100 jurisdictions studied:

 England, Wales and Scotland’s position in this global picture is even more starkly presented in chart below which shows the maximum penalties in individual countries in Europe and the USA.

 England and Wales is amongst the most lenient of the 100 jurisdictions, having the lowest maximum custodial penalty for the most serious cases.
 Scotland is slightly stronger at one year, but still does not compare favourably with most other places.